Mega Man X: Command Mission: Reception

 In regards to the story, RPGamer found it "decent" based on pacing and twists, though he still found it more fitting for veterans.
 X was praised by GameSpy due to the series giving him a more elaborate storyline and characterizing him as a veteran.
 RPGFan regarded X, Zero, and Axel as some of the best-written characters in Command Mission but lamented that the supporting cast is not that engaging in comparison.
 1UP.com criticized how early in the story Zero is removed from combat despite his fame, while the main story did not have a major impact on the reviewer.
 While finding the narrative too simple, GamePro believes the use of new and returning characters in the story has the potential to give X's story an alternative path to follow.
 The music was praised by RPGFan who still acknowledged the franchise has had better themes in the past and lamented the Japanese themes were not use in the English localization.

 Comparing the versions, IGN and RPGamer criticized that the GameCube version has a much higher random encounter rate but also cited a smoother frame rate and marginal improvements in graphics.
 GameSpot called the GameCube version "a bit crisper."
 According to Famitsu, the PS2 version sold 36,635 units, making it the 312th best-selling game in the region for 2004.
 The GameCube version sold 18,599 units, making it the 460th best-selling game in Japan for that year.
 Battle system designer Togawa Yugo expressed a desire to create a sequel.
 This hypothetical "Command Mission 2" would have featured enemies visible on the field instead of random encounters.
-Both Den of Geek and NintendoLife also listed Command Mission as one of the best games in the entire franchise.
+Both Den of Geek and Nintendo Life also listed Command Mission as one of the best games in the entire franchise.
 Nintendo Life also listed it as a game they would like on the Switch.